SFI-NSF student mobility programme

 National Science Foundation (NSF) Research Traineeship (NRT) is developed with the principal goal of encouraging the development of innovative models for interdisciplinary / convergent STEM graduate training.
 Moreover, a broader expected impact of the program is “increased partnerships and collaborations (both domestic and international) between academia and others."
 SFI does not have a list of eligible and/or interested NRTs; further details on NRTs is accessible here and on the NRT home page.

 The funding available, on a competitive basis, for successful candidates is up to €6,000 per individual for a period of 4 to 12 weeks.
 All incurred costs must be justified and in line with the allowable costs outlined below.

 Eligible costs per student include the following costs only:

 - Accommodation and subsistence costs for the applicant to carry out collaborative research in the host laboratory for a period of 4 to 12 weeks.
 Subsistence rates supplied by SFI (Appendix A) must be used.
-Subsistence rates provided are inclusive of accommodation.
+Subsistence rates provided are inclusive of accommodation; AND

 - Travel costs, covering the cost of one return trip to the host laboratory as well as associated domestic transport.
-Please note that applicants are required to procure the cheapest available economy flights.
-Public transport links from the international airport to the international lab are considered eligible travel costs.
+Please note that applicants are required to procure return economy flights.
+Most cost-efficient transportation options from the international airport to the international lab are considered eligible travel costs, AND

 - Costs associated with application for a US visa will be covered.